 Two weeks later, the series was set up for perhaps its most exciting race all year at Elko Speedway, in Minnesota.
 Sawalich was dominant at his home track, until Michael Maples made contact with him while being lapped, spinning him around and awarding the lead to Scott.

 Scott was able to lead 100 laps, as Sawalich worked his way back through the field methodically.
 A late race spin by Roulette, and a few sprinkles as a precursor to a lightning show and heavy downpour set up for a seven-lap dash to the finish.
 Sawalich and Scott battled side by side, wrecking across the line with third place Kris Wright, crossing the line three wide.
-Sawalich was victorious.
+Sawalich was victorious by a matter of inches of Scott.

 The next four races saw continued dominance from Sawalich, though Brent Crews did crack victory lane at the DuQuoin State Fair Grounds, leading every lap.
 A few weeks earlier, the series tackled the Illinois State Fairgrounds in Springfield, a race won by Sawalich.
 However, the real notable occurrence is that four women finished inside of the top 10, all driving for the same team, Venturini Motorsports, a first-time occurrence.
 Isabella Robusto finished second, Taylor Reimer in third, Breidinger in sixth, and Balcaen eighth.
 The latter had a last-lap run-in with Rose, which sparked a post-race discussion.